 Dunsley has a stable door, with a custom-made stained glass panel.
 It was created by Val Green of The Stained Glass Centre at Cayton, about 45 minutes’ drive from Dunsley.
 The birds are dunlins.

 OUTSIDE: Dunsley is unusual in Staithes, in having an enclosed, private front yard.
-Few cottages have space to sit outside, but Dunsley offers you the perfect place to enjoy an evening glass of wine, a private breath of air, or reading a book in the sunshine.
+Few cottages have space to sit outside, but Dunsley offers you the perfect place to enjoy an evening glass of wine, an al fresco meal, or reading a book in the sunshine.
 As Chapel Yard is a pedestrian street, this little nook is calm, day and night.

 KITCHEN - DINING AREA:

-The kitchen is equipped with a full-size oven, new fitted kitchen and quality cooking equipment (plus essentials like a cafetiere...)
+The kitchen is equipped with a full-size oven, modern fitted kitchen and quality cooking equipment (plus essentials like a cafetiere and wine/champagne coolers).
 The scrubbed pine table has a monk’s bench and two pine chairs, with recessed spotlights overhead for reading.
 In winter, the open fire is a real treat.
 A leather sofa can be pulled up to the fire or positioned by the large window, to enjoy the outside from the inside.
-We also have an audio system including a CD player (bring your own CDs) and iPod/iPhone dock.
-We've installed a TV here so you can enjoy your viewing from the fireside; it's also equipped for BT Sport.
+We also have an audio system including a CD player (bring your own CDs) plus another TV so you can enjoy your viewing, or relax with the radio, from the fireside

 THE SNUG: A cosy room next to the bathroom on the top floor, this has a squishy sofa and flat-screen TV and DVD for lazy days.
 Scrabble, playing cards, jigsaws and Pass the Pigs live in the TV table, if you prefer more cerebral evenings...
 An armchair is planted by a well-stocked bookshelf with lots of local literature, including Judy’s walking guide to the North York Moors.
 The exposed beams include an 18th century ship’s mast.
 The WiFi broadband reaches up here, and there’s a wireless phone handset with an intercom option, so you can ‘speak’ to the kitchen without leaving the sofa.